CBroemse/FFT-Sinoid_Computer/README.md

 ##### general summary
-Set oand tune the stepped function and the sinoid.
+Set and tune the stepped function and the sinoid.
 The amplitude is set to 12 by stMu2(x) := stepFu(x,12); This fits into the Frauendorf 2d level in the fourier visuial provided.
 This is not a choice of pure logic more a step of try and error seing what happens.
 I believe there are not many humans that could do that steps in their head without having it to write down.
 Thats why i just tried. lists and matrices(LnMax) functions is my attempt to bridge from Fraundorf to Goldbach conjecture.
 Where I took reverse steps starting with the 4x4 matrix and retraced it in way it fits with goldbach.
 This more an engineering attempt because the steps taken where a neccassity to make it work rather than an mathematical proof.
 So define(yo(t), ratsimp(imagpart(LnMax(%i*t))));
 links to the reverse fft and is the first path taken here.
 LN4: Lnopqr(1); LN3: Lnopq(1); LN2: Lnop(1); LN1: Lno(1);